-The effect of the contract balances is outline below:
+The effect of the contract balances is outlined below:

-30.06.2021 30.06.2020

-\$'000 \$'000

-Revenue recognised that was included in the contract liability balance

-at the beginning of the year 830 1,498

-Transaction price allocated to the remaining performance obligations

-from contracts with customers 830 830
+30.06.2022 \$'000 30.06.2021 \$'000 Revenue recognised that was included in the contract liability balance at the beginning of the year 830 830 Revenue recognised from performance obligations satisfied in previous periods 830 Transaction price allocated to the remaining performance obligations from contracts with customers 2,137 830

 The Transaction price allocated to the remaining performance obligations relates to regional services which are booked in advance.
-100% is expected to be recognised as revenue in the 2021-22 financial year.
+100% is expected to be recognised as revenue in the 2022-23 financial year.